-Croatia: CROPEX to launch intraday market23.
-December 2016. / SEE Energy News
+Croatia: CROPEX to launch intraday market, SEE Energy News

 Croatian electricity exchange CROPEX and Nord Pool have announced the signing of an agreement to create the first competitive Croatian intraday market.